 It’s obvious.
 You know that in order to make a balanced cup of coffee, you need fresh coffee beans.
 But what does “fresh” even mean and how do you make sure you are actually getting it?

-1. Buy Roasted-to-Order Coffee or Look for the Roasted-On Date
+1. Look for the Roasted-On Date

 Did you know that coffee can be too fresh?
 If you were to drink your coffee as soon as it was roasted, it would have an astringent feeling and unpleasant taste.
 That’s because when coffee is roasted, gasses (mostly carbon dioxide) form inside the coffee bean.
 Over the next few days that carbon dioxide (CO2) begins to escape, rapidly creating an uneven flavor extraction.
 This negatively affects the taste of the coffee… remember, we’re looking for a balanced cup.
 It can take several days to over a week for coffee to degas.
 That’s why roasters will typically let their roasted coffee rest for a few days before selling.
 It’s also why you see degassing valves like these on coffee packaging.